Ward B2 (on C4) - RBHP 23

 What are the arrangements for mentors/assessors?

-Mentors and assessors are allocated prior to the students' arrival; however, if the student has been on the ward previously then they have the choice.
+Mentors and assessors are allocated prior to the students' arrival.

 What shift patterns are students allocated for learning?

 What patient care situations are available in this placement?

 Caring for patients with a wide variety of general medical conditions including:-

 - Heart disease